 Brett Kavanaugh was clearly inspired to study law and become a jurist by his parents; Everett Edward Kavanaugh, Jr. and Martha Kavanaugh, who were both officers of the court in one way or another.
 His father, Everett Edward Kavanaugh, Jr, was an attorney who later took up the position of president at the Cosmetic, Toiletry, and Fragrance Association, what is today known as the Personal Care Products Council.
 He held the position for twenty years before moving onto other things.

 Kavanaugh’s mother, on the hand, began life as a history teacher at a number of high schools in the 60s and 70s.
-By 1978, she earned a law degree from Washington College of Law and began practicing as a lawyer.
+By 1978, she earned a law degree from Washington College of Law and began practising as a lawyer.
 Martha Kavanaugh rose to the position of Assistant State’s Attorney in Montgomery County before she was in 1995, appointed a Maryland state Circuit Court Judge.
 She served until 2001 when she retired.

 Brett Kavanaugh is married to the former personal secretary to President George W. Bush, Ashley Estes.
 The couple got married in 2004 and have two daughters; Liza and Margaret Kavanaugh.

-Facts About Brett Kavanaugh
+Other Interesting Facts About Brett Kavanaugh

 During his time at Kikland & Ellis LLC, Brett Kavanaugh authored two amicus briefs to the Supreme Court which supported the expression and conducting of religious activities in public places.
 In his time as an attorney, however, he only argued one case before the Supreme Court, which he lost.

 He was also a principal author of the Starr Report to Congress which argued for the impeachment of President Bill Clinton following the Monica Lewinsky–Bill Clinton sex scandal.